gluppler/Computer-Networks/Huawei_HCIA-Datacom.md

 - Protocols: Rules and standards (TCP/IP, Ethernet)

 **Key Exam Points:**
-- Tree network disadvantage: Nodes at higher layers cause more serious network problems if they become faulty (single point of failure)
+- **Tree network disadvantage**: Nodes at higher layers cause more serious network problems if they become faulty.
+A tree topology is essentially a hierarchy.
+While it is great for scalability and organization, it creates a high level of dependency.
+If a "root" node or a high-level distribution switch fails, every node branching off from it loses connectivity.
+This is known as a **single point of failure** for all downstream branches.

-- Firewall functions: Isolation, security policies, remote access/VPN, NAT
-- Star network: Not robust - central hub/switch is a single point of failure
-- Routers break broadcast domains (switches forward broadcasts, routers do not)
+- **Firewall functions**: Modern firewalls (especially Next-Generation Firewalls or NGFWs) are multi-functional security appliances:
+  - **Isolation & Access Control**: The core job of a firewall is to define "Trust" (Internal) and "Untrust" (External/Internet) zones and filter traffic between them.
+  - **Remote Access & VPN**: Firewalls often act as VPN gateways, allowing remote employees to securely connect to the office using encrypted tunnels.
+  - **NAT**: Firewalls typically perform NAT to hide internal private IP addresses behind a single public IP.

+- **Star network**: While a star network is better than a bus network (because one cable break only affects one PC), it has a major vulnerability: the **Central Node** (usually a switch or hub).
+If the central switch fails, the entire network goes down.
+Therefore, it is not "fault-proof."

+- **Routers break broadcast domains**: By default, Layer 2 switches forward broadcast frames to every port in a VLAN.
+However, a router (Layer 3) does not forward broadcast traffic from one interface to another.
+This "breaks" or limits the broadcast traffic to a local segment, which improves network performance and security.

 ### How many different network types according to geographical coverage?